Bob's Burgers season 12: Production

-Despite being the twelfth broadcast season, the season so far has consisted mostly of episodes from the eleventh production cycle.
+Despite being the twelfth broadcast season, the season consists almost mostly of episodes from the eleventh production cycle - with one episode being held over from the tenth production cycle.
 Production of these episodes was minimally affected by lockdowns during the COVID-19 pandemic as some voice actors recorded parts from their homes in April 2020.

 In December 2021, it was reported that Jay Johnston had been "banned" from his recurring role as Jimmy Pesto due to his alleged participation in the January 6 United States Capitol attack.

-Critical Reception
+Critical reception

-Caleb from Bubbleblabber.com gave Season 12 a positive review, praising the season premiere and first half of the season, but criticized the latter halve.
+Caleb from Bubbleblabber.com gave Season 12 a positive review, praising the season premiere and first half of the season, but criticized the latter half.

 Episodes

 Release

 This season aired on Fox on Sundays as part of its Animation Domination block along with The Simpsons, The Great North, Duncanville, and Family Guy.

 Starting with this season, the series runs on Disney+'s Star segment in Canada, UK and Australia, where episodes premiere weekly on Wednesdays.

-Season 12 was released on DVD on July 19, 2022.